oliveseed/information/content/blog/predictions-2024/index.md

 ---
-title: (AI) Predictions 2024
+title: AI Predictions 2024
 date: "2024-01-08"
 description: AI-related events I think will happen in 2024
 ---

 As 2023 came to an end, I decided to read some 2023 predictions online that were made at the end of 2022.
 A few were right, many were close, and the rest were either wrong or too broad to be useful.

 Good predictions are hard to make.
 When it comes to tech, it’s easy to overestimate something now but underestimate it later.
 So, an accurate prediction for 2024 might be that tech predictions will be wrong.
 That’s not very interesting though, so I tried to make a list of predictions for 2024 that I think will be interesting to look back at in a year.
-The goal is to make predictions that are either going to be right or wrong and not somewhere in between.

-They are mostly related to AI:

 #### There will be an open-weight multimodal Mixture-of-Experts LLM